yanivle/yanivle.github.io/_posts/2020-04-10-spatial-partitions.md

 3. $$d(s1, s2) = d(s2, s1)$$
 4. $$d(s1, s2) + d(s2, s3) \le d(s1, s3) \\ \text{(triangle inequality)}$$

-So we could use this same spacial partitioning data structure (it's no longer a *k*-d tree really) to index all the words in the dictionary and efficiently find the closest word to a given word with potential spelling errors!
+So we could use this same spatial partitioning data structure (it's no longer a *k*-d tree really) to index all the words in the dictionary and efficiently find the closest word to a given word with potential spelling errors!

 Of course in a general metric space, the notions of *axes* and *hyperplanes* don't exist, so we can't use them as our hypersurfaces.
 But we can still use spheres!